julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, April 28, 2025.
+Tuesday, April 29, 2025.
 Quote of the day:

-> "The end move in politics is always to pick up a gun." - R. Buckminster Fuller
+> "People disparage knowing and the intellectual life, and urge doing.
+I am content with knowing, if only I could know." - Ralph Waldo Emerson